gcervone-uship/terraform_aws_base_live/README.md

 *

-Backend config should be the same across all deploys.
+* Backend config should be the same across all deploys.
 The only part that should change is the key.
+* ml-aws/shared/us-east-1/shared must be created first since all other accounts depend on it.